 + Improved: SSD devices detection section

-+ Improved: Statistics message box and added more indicators
++ Improved: Statistics message box with more relevant indicators

 + Introduced: Failsafe mechanisms inside critical program section blocks